 - Try stacking and wrapping each item of clothing into a ball with underwear and T-shirts at the center, and large tailored items like hoodies and rain gear on the outer layer.

 Keep liquids in easy reach: “Toiletries should always be placed on top of your suitcase in a clear bag since you never know when T.S.A. might be interested in looking.I recommend keeping a separate toiletry kit for traveling. (not toiletries you use at home) To prevent leakage, double up that plastic bag.

 Camera, GoPro, laptop, headphones, iPad, iPhone.
 I keep all this in one bag along with any important documents.

 For clothing, I usually pack the following:

-- 6 or 7 shirts or t-shirts, ones that I know I’ll be happy to wear regularly
+- A mix of 8 tank tops and t-shirts, ones that I know I’ll be stoked to wear regularly

 - 7 pairs of underwear.
 Some advocate bringing as few as 3 (one to wear, one to wash, and one to dry), but I prefer having fresh underwear every day and washing only once a week.

 - 2 pairs of jeans; good to have even in tropical.